corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 ## Certificate Information Provided in PEM Format

-REST Worker now accepts optional command line arguments:
+The REST Worker accepts the following optional command line arguments:

 * PEM representation of a TLS certificate to be used: `-rtls.crt.path=<path to tls.crt>`